The Carburetor Shop LLC

 jets and power valve should be calibrated on the center carburetor.

-center carburetor, one may install the two end carbs and tune them for W.O.T.
+the center carburetor, one may install the two end carbs and tune them for

-Again, this is best accomplished with the use of an air fuel ratio meter.
+W.O.T.
+Again, this is best accomplished with the use of an air fuel ratio

-Idle and cruise settings of the center carburetor SHOULD NOT CHANGE when the
+meter.
+Idle and cruise settings of the center carburetor SHOULD NOT CHANGE

-end carbs are installed.
-If installation of the end carbs change either the
+when the end carbs are installed.
+If installation of the end carbs change

-idle or cruise settings, then there are probably throttle shaft clearance or
+either the idle or cruise settings, then there are probably throttle shaft

 Different applications will have different needs for air/fuel (power or